TABLE OF CONTENTS

 We know what you’re thinking: do bees get high from honey?
 Research shows that insects don’t have endocannabinoid systems.
 A human’s cannabinoid receptors react to cannabinoids in the plant.
 These can produce its buzzy effects.
 For this reason, bees don’t get high by feeding off of cannabis pollen.
 Instead, they rely on the pollen as a last resort for food.

 As cannabis farming grows throughout the country, growers must follow proper pest management strategies to reduce the harm to at-risk pollinators.
-To learn more about pest management strategies for cannabis cultivation, enroll in Cannabis Training University!
+To learn more about pest management strategies for cannabis cultivation, enroll in Cannabis Training University's cannabis courses online!